bamason2/ttc066-module/docs/coursework/Class Test.md

 ## Part Four: Effect of Parameter Variation

-Show how the system response changes as the initial vehicle speed changes (in *init4.m*, note how `init_speed` is used to determine the velocity tyre effect, the tyre damper constant, $B_t$).
+Using the linear form of the model show how the system response changes as the initial vehicle speed changes (in *init4.m*, note how `init_speed` is used to determine the velocity tyre effect, the tyre damper constant, $B_t$).
 Do this by repeatedly changing the `init_speed` variable in *init4.m* and running simulations from the Simulink window (or you could set up a loop using the `for` command and run the simulation from within MATLAB using the `sim()` command).

 |---|---|
 |**Q1.** Plot the vehicle acceleration against time for the tip-in manoeuvre for your range of initial speeds.
 Include all the results on the same axes so comparisons can easily be made.
 Label the plot appropriately and include a legend (`help legend`).
 Save your plot as *speedvar.fig* and submit this to LEARN. | **[8 marks]** |